mariadb-corporation/MaxScale/Getting-Started/Configuration-Guide.md

 The account used must be able to select from the mysql.user table, the following is an example showing how to create this user.

 ```
-MariaDB [mysql]> create user 'maxscale'@'maxscalehost' identified by 'Mhu87p2D';
+MariaDB [mysql]> CREATE USER 'maxscale'@'maxscalehost' IDENTIFIED BY 'Mhu87p2D';
 Query OK, 0 rows affected (0.01 sec)

-MariaDB [mysql]> grant SELECT on mysql.user to 'maxscale'@'maxscalehost';
+MariaDB [mysql]> GRANT SELECT ON mysql.user TO 'maxscale'@'maxscalehost';
 Query OK, 0 rows affected (0.00 sec)
 ```

-Additionally, `GRANT SELECT` on the `mysql.db` table and `SHOW DATABASES` privileges are required in order to load databases name and grants suitable for database name authorization.
+Additionally, `SELECT` privileges on the `mysql.db` and `mysql.tables_priv` tables and `SHOW DATABASES` privileges are required in order to load databases name and grants suitable for database name authorization.

 ```
 MariaDB [(none)]> GRANT SELECT ON mysql.db TO 'maxscale'@'maxscalehost';
+Query OK, 0 rows affected (0.00 sec)

+MariaDB [(none)]> GRANT SELECT ON mysql.tables_priv TO 'maxscale'@'maxscalehost';
 Query OK, 0 rows affected (0.00 sec)

 MariaDB [(none)]> GRANT SHOW DATABASES ON *.* TO 'maxscale'@'maxscalehost';